Mixing Prescription Drugs With Alcohol Can Be Dangerous Because:

 - Increased risk for overdose

 Mixing Prescription Drugs With Alcohol – Prescription Opioid Pain Relievers Such As Vicodin Or Percocet

 Percocet is a prescription painkiller containing oxycodone (a semi-synthetic opiate) and acetaminophen (the active ingredient in Tylenol).
 This is a strong pain reliever most often prescribed for intense, short-term pain after surgery or trauma, but it is also sometimes used for clients with severe chronic pain.
 A high enough dose can result in a sense of euphoria similar to that experienced by heroin users.
 Abuse can lead to Percocet Addiction or something harder.
-Alcohol can intensify the Percocet side effects, but taking Percocet and alcohol together makes it more likely that the user will experience overdose and stop breathing.
+Alcohol can intensify the Percocet side effects, but taking Percocet and alcohol together makes it more likely that the user will experience an overdose and stop breathing.